Why Dogs Lick Their Privates

 There are several medical reasons that prompt a dog to persistently lick the genital or anal regions.
 Here are some of the more common problems:

-The addition of supplements or special diets (such as Hill's® Prescription Diet® c/d®, Royal Canin® Urinary SO™, or Purina® Pro Plan® Veterinary Diets Urinary St/Ox™) to the treatment regimen may alter the environment in the bladder and help prevent repeated infections.
-If the upper urinary tract or kidneys are infected, the treatment may be prolonged for 4-6 weeks on average.
-Laboratory tests including urinalysis, urine culture, and blood tests will help determine the best course and length of therapy.
+Bladder infections are caused by bacteria and usually respond to treatment with antibiotics.
+Multiple oral antibiotics are readily available, in both pill and liquid forms, and are effective in resolving bladder infections.
+The addition of supplements or special diets to the treatment regimen (such as Hill's® Prescription Diet® c/d®, Royal Canin® Urinary SO™, or Purina® Pro Plan® Veterinary Diets Urinary St/Ox™) may alter the bladder environment and help prevent repeated infections.
+Laboratory tests, including urinalysis, urine culture, and blood tests, will help determine the best course and length of therapy.

-Allergies.
-Environmental or food allergies can both cause itching in the genital area.
-When food allergy is the culprit the itching occurs all year long while environmental allergies may be seasonal depending on what plants or trees are pollinating, unless the inciting allergen is indoors.
+Environmental and food allergies can cause itching in the genital area.
+When food allergy is the culprit, itching occurs all year long, while environmental allergies are generally seasonal, depending on what plants or trees are pollinating – unless the allergen is indoors.
 Avoiding the allergen will decrease licking.
 For example, dogs with environmental allergies should be walked in the early morning and late evening when the dew on the ground reduces pollen in the air.
 After going outside, your dog’s feet, belly, and any other area that contacts the ground should be cleaned with a damp towel or baby wipe to remove some of the pollen attached to the hair.
-Your dog may not be completely free of pollen, but the amount will be reduced minimizing exposure.
+Cleaning our dog may not completely eliminate the pollen, but it will reduce the amount of pollen and minimize exposure to the allergen.

-Manually evacuating the distended anal glands usually resolves the problem, so call your veterinarian for an appointment.
-If ignored, an impaction may occur as the fluid becomes so thick that it does not flow through the narrow opening to the rectum.
+If the glands are ignored, they may become impacted, as the fluid becomes so thick that it does not flow through the narrow opening to the rectum.
 Impaction often leads to infection.
 Severe infections may lead to the formation of an abscess that ruptures through the skin to the outside area around the anus.
-These infections require treatment with antibiotics (common choices include amoxicillin, cephalexin, or fluoroquinolones) and oral, topical, or injectable forms may be used.
+These infections require treatment with antibiotics (e.g., amoxicillin, cephalexin, or fluoroquinolones).
+Oral, topical, or injectable antibiotics may be used.
 Pain medication and warm water soaks may alleviate the discomfort.
 Repeated infections may require surgical removal of the glands.

 If your dog licks more than he should, see your veterinarian for help.
 Appropriate medical therapy can reduce your dog’s discomfort.